Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob/README.md

 1. To use a [shared access signature (SAS) token](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview), provide the token as a string.
 If your account URL includes the SAS token, omit the credential parameter.
 2. To use a storage account [shared access key](https://docs.microsoft.com/rest/api/storageservices/authenticate-with-shared-key/), provide the key as a string.
+This can be found in the Azure Portal under your storage account or by running the following Azure CLI command:
+    ```az storage account keys list -g MyResourceGroup -n MyStorageAccount```
-3. To use an [Azure Active Directory (AAD) token credential](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad), provide an instance of the desired credential type obtained from the [azure-identity](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/identity/azure-identity#credentials) library.
+3. To use an [Azure Active Directory (AAD) token credential](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad),
+   provide an instance of the desired credential type obtained from the
+   [azure-identity](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/identity/azure-identity#credentials) library.